-It is recommended that the City Council adopt a resolution that approves the City's Fiscal Year (FY) 2025-26 Operating Budget and the Gann Appropriations Limit.
+It is recommended that the City Council provide feedback in preparation for the June 25, 2025, City Council meeting related to the adoption of the Fiscal Year (FY) 2025-26 operating budget.

 BACKGROUND/DISCUSSION

 The City's budget process is an annual cycle that aligns financial planning with service delivery, policy goals, and community needs for the fiscal year beginning July 1 and ending June 30.
 It serves as both a financial plan and a policy document, guiding how City resources are allocated and managed.